Rhyl1/Dehydratation-guide/README.md

 - Editable list of items with icon, corresponding to the chosen category.

 ##### Features Left to Implement
-- Flask Pagination - to deal with a larger list-
+- Flask Pagination - to deal with a larger list
+- Validation of input on fields and return messages for users
+- Disabeling of duplicate records in types list
 - Possibility to create a list of favorites (by clicking on the start in the right-hand corner of the list item)
 - Filter function: to filter the list so it shows for instance only vegetables or only a certain kind of temp. to prepare food.
 - Logging of the users so they can edit and store their favorite lists.

 ##### Technologies Used
 This project uses: